GoogleCloudPlatform/datacatalog-tag-engine/apps/query_cookbook/README.md

 ## Query Cookbook Workflow

-This folder contains a workflow that produces metadata tags in Data Catalog.
-The tags are attached to tables and views in BigQuery and are populated with their most common query access patterns.
+This folder contains a workflow that produces metadata tags in Data Catalog which contain access patterns for data assets in BigQuery.
+The workflow calls the ML.GENERATE_TEXT function in BigQuery, which uses the Vertex AI text-bison large language model (LLM) for inferences.
+More details on the ML.GENERATE_TEXT function are available in the [product documentation](https://cloud.google.com/bigquery/docs/generate-text).

-For each table or view in BigQuery, the Query Cookbook workflow computes a tag with these fields:
+For each table or view in BigQuery, the Query Cookbook workflow computes a metadata tag with these fields:
 1) `top_users`: Most active users who have queried this data asset
 2) `top_fields`: Most commonly selected fields on this data asset
 3) `top_wheres`: Most common where clauses on this data asset